EranBoudjnah/CleanArchitectureForAndroid/README.md

 ### Choices

+- **Simplicity**

+  "*The complexity introduced here is an overkill!*"
+  I agree.
+If this was to be a **final** project, to which no new functionality would ever be added, then *Clean Architecture* would have been overly complicated for it.
+  However, the reality is that mobile project seldom **are** final.
+User feedback, marketing requirements, new technologies - these factors and others all lead to continuous changes to almost every project.
+And so, what may now seem like too much complexity will reward us when the time for change comes.
+This will be when *Clean Architecture* shines.

 - ***Mappers as classes*** **vs.** ***mapping extension functions***

   When mapping between models, we have several options.
 The primary decision is